EricJin321/kongtest/gatewaytest/DetailTestCases.md

   - Ensures tooltips appear on hover and display correct information text.

 ### 2.3.
 Service Boundary Values (`serviceBoundaryValues.cy.js`)
-**Objective**: Test service creation with extreme timeout values and special characters.
+**Objective**: Test service creation with extreme timeout values and special characters in service names.
 - **Test Cases**:
-  - `should create service with minimum timeout values (1ms)`: Creates service `Boundary_Service-1` with all timeout fields set to 1ms (minimum valid value).
+  - `should create service with minimum timeout values (1ms)`: Creates service `Boundary_Service-1` with Retries=0 (minimum), and all timeout fields (Connection/Write/Read) set to 1ms (minimum valid value).
+Verifies successful creation and redirect to service detail page.
-  - `should create service with maximum timeout values (2147483646ms)`: Creates service `Boundary_Service~1` with all timeout fields set to 2147483646ms (near INT32_MAX).
+  - `should create service with maximum timeout values (2147483646ms)`: Creates service `Boundary_Service~1` with Retries=32767 (maximum) and all timeout fields set to 2147483646ms (maximum valid value, near INT32_MAX).
+Verifies successful creation and redirect to service detail page.
 - **Validation**:
-  - Verifies service names can include special characters (`.`, `-`, `~`) per Kong's naming rules.
+  - Confirms service names can include special characters (`.`, `-`, `~`) per Kong's naming rules.
-  - Verifies that extreme timeout values are accepted and the service is successfully created.
+  - Verifies that extreme boundary values are accepted and services are successfully created.
-  - Confirms redirect to service detail page after creation.
+  - Ensures proper redirect to service detail page after successful creation.

 ### 2.4.
 Route Creation Error Handling (`routeCreationError.cy.js`)
 **Objective**: Validate form constraints when creating a Route.
 - **Test Cases**:
-  - `should show error for invalid Route Name`: Validates name characters.
+  - `should show error for invalid Route Name (MyRoute$$)`: Validates that route names must only contain alphanumerics or `.`, `-`, `_`, `~`.
-  - `should show error for invalid Path format`: Ensures paths start with `/`.
+  - `should show error for invalid Path format (missing leading slash)`: Ensures paths start with `/` or `~/` for regex paths.
+  - `should show error for invalid Host (incomplete IP 1.1.1)`: Validates that incomplete IPv4 addresses are rejected with schema violation error.
+  - `should show error for invalid Host (# character)`: Validates that hostnames with special characters like `#` are rejected.
+  - `should show error for invalid Host (Chinese characters)`: Validates that hostnames with international characters (e.g., `主机.com`) are rejected.
-  - `should fail when creating a route with an existing name`: Verifies unique name constraint.
+  - `should fail when creating a route with an existing name`: Verifies unique name constraint enforcement.
+- **Note**: Route Boundary Value tests (e.g., extreme priority values, maximum header counts, empty methods) are not included because Route creation parameters lack client-side validation in Kong Manager UI.
+The form accepts invalid inputs without any validation feedback.
+This design limitation (documented as Bugs #11, #12, #13 in Bug.md) makes comprehensive boundary value testing impractical and of limited value for UI validation.

 ### 2.5.
 Sidebar Navigation Verification (`jumpVerification.cy.js`)
-**Objective**: Verify navigation flows within Kong Manager.
+**Objective**: Verify navigation flows and page redirects within Kong Manager.
 - **Test Cases**:
-  - `should navigate to Gateway Services and Routes pages`: Verifies sidebar links work.
+  - `should navigate to Gateway Services and Routes pages`: Clicks sidebar items "Gateway Services" and "Routes", verifies URL changes to respective pages.
-  - `should navigate to Create Service page and verify creation redirect`: Verifies the full flow from "Create" button to "Service Detail" page.
+  - `should navigate to Create Service page and verify creation redirect`: Full workflow test - navigates to Services list, clicks "Create Service" button, fills form (URL and Name), saves, and verifies redirect to Service Detail page with GUID pattern URL.
-  - `should navigate to Create Route page from Routes list`: Verifies navigation to route creation.
+  - `should navigate to Create Route page from Routes list`: Navigates to Routes list, clicks "Create Route" action button (from empty state), verifies URL includes routes/create path.

 ### 2.6.
 List Verification (`listVerification.cy.js`)
 **Objective**: Verify that created entities correctly appear in their respective management lists.